BrandynR/Tetris-2D-Clone/README.md

 ## [Tetris Clone](https://sharemygame.com/@BrandynR/2d-clone-tetris)
 This repo is attempt at full functional Tetris clone.
 Complete with a pause/restart menu, music and sound effects, and the ability to hold a piece off to the side and call it back, this clone is updated remix of the 80's classic.

+I chose to make a Tetris Clone because growing up I remember watching my Nana play Tetris (and eventually TetrisColor) on her GameBoy each night before bed.
+She would call me and my brother over each time she had beaten the game and rocket ship blasts off!
+These early memories of my Nana are some of my favorite, and if she were here I know she would love that I made this game for her.

 # Original Project Guidelines